Sparse matrix linear models for structured high-throughput data

 In this section, we give some example high-throughput datasets that contributed to our methodological work.
-We will remark on the size of the datasets and the nature of the biological questions, and how they related to our model.
+We remark on the sizes of the datasets, the nature of the biological questions, and how they relate to our model.

-\subsection{E. coli chemical genetic screen}
+\subsection{\textit{E. coli} chemical genetic screen}

-\cite{nichols2011phenotypic} performed a high-throughput genetic screen using 3983 strains of E. coli that carried a mutation in a non-essential gene.
-They were grown in 307 conditions representing 114 unique different stresses; more than half of them were antibiotic/antimicrobial treatments, but other conditions such as temperature, and pH were included.
+\cite{nichols2011phenotypic} performed a high-throughput genetic screen using 3,983 strains of \textit{E. coli} that carried a mutation in a non-essential gene.
+They were grown in 307 conditions representing 114 unique stresses; more than half of them were antibiotic/antimicrobial treatments, but other conditions such as temperature and pH were included.
 Each experimental run had at least two replicates of the same strain.
 The goal was to identify condition-gene interactions, the idea being that such interactions would illuminate the functional role of the mutated gene.
 In a matrix linear model, the row covariates are the growth conditions, the column covariates are the mutants, and the coefficients are the gene-condition interactions.